 Based on his growing fame among jazz fans and his links to Scott Joplin, it was inevitable that Campbell would be interviewed in 1949 by Rudi Blesh and Harriet Janis for their upcoming book They All Played Ragtime.
 Brun also penned his own autobiography which now resides at Fisk University, a largely black institution in Nashville, Tennessee.
 A release of his previous recordings as well as the publication of They All Played Ragtime in 1950 brought new found fame to many previously unsung composers and performers, ranging from Joseph F. Lamb and Charley Thompson to Brun Campbell.
 Another researcher and fan who exchanged mail with Campbell was then high school student, later historian (the late) Mike Montgomery.
 He was among the first of the ragtime revivalists to have learned and then spread Campbell's full name to other ragtime writers.

 However, Campbell was not able to revel in his growing fame for long.
 Scott Joplin's only white student passed on in late 1952, leaving behind a legacy of unique views of the ragtime era, as well as a number of still unanswered questions.
 Affeldt eventually acquired many of the acetates cut by Campbell, and released a pair of records on his Euphonic label, named after Affeldt's favorite Joplin Rag.
 It became clear to those who listened to these tracks that while other players, at least those who continued working in that capacity into the 1920s and 1930s, changed their style to fit the times, Campbell retained what he had learned in those early days of ragtime.
 In that regard, his 1940s performances are perhaps among the most authentic of those done during that time, giving us a good view into what some saloon piano players may have sounded like during those glory days in St. Louis.
 For all of those questions left behind by Campbell, the answers that we know of, including his performances, are still a treasured look into a time long past.
+In addition to the author's own research on Campbell, based largely on public records, his recorded comments and snippets of his autobiography, acknowledgement should be extended to other good sources of information on the composer.
+These included Richard Egan who transcribed 22 of Campbell's pieces and wrote a short biography to accompany them in Brun Campbell: The Music of the Ragtime Kid, which can still be found with a little effort.
+Further reviewed research was compiled by Peter Hanley, of which more can be read at the late Mike Meddings' extraordinary Doctor Jazz site.

 Some quotes came from an article by Campbell in the April, 1949 Jazz Journal, and his autobiography published in a 1968 edition of Jazz Report.
 One other article was penned by Floyd Levin in December of 1970 in Jazz Journal.
 An important two part article on early ragtime written by Campbell and R.J.
 Carew appeared in the Record Changer in the spring of 1945.